Last Updated on May 19, 2023 by SierraLivingConcepts

 Adding a bench on one side adds more of the Live Edge style, and accommodates more guests at the same time.

 Round Dining Tables are a favorite for promoting lively conversation – all the guests can see each other and chat back and forth.
 There’s also plenty of room in the center for serving, or for a beautiful centerpiece.
 A round table can be the perfect choice for a large, square dining room.
 A pedestal base means everyone has legroom.

-A formal dining room doesn't have to be furnished with stiff, traditional furnishings used only at holidays.
-Rustic dining room furniture brings a warm, inviting and casual feel to the room.
-Having more casual dining room furniture eliminates the "special occasion" vibe from the formal room, and invites the family to use it more often.
+A formal dining room doesn’t have to be furnished with stiff, traditional furnishings used only on holidays.
+Rustic dining room furniture brings a warm, inviting, and casual feel to the room.
+Having more casual dining room furniture eliminates the “special occasion” vibe from the formal room, and invites the family to use it more often.
 Add some living-room features, like bookshelves or a small sofa.
-This will encourage family members to use the dining room like a library space for homework, projects, even as temporary home office space.
+This will encourage family members to use the dining room as a library space for homework, and projects, even as temporary home office space.
 Every home should have a private reading nook, and a formal dining room is a great place for a small sofa or comfortable corner chair.